zytelabs/webscraping-on-esp8266/README.md

 timeanddate.com blocks requests from data-centre IP ranges and non-browser `User-Agent` strings with a `403 Forbidden`.
 The ESP8266 hits both conditions simultaneously.

-[Zyte API](https://docs.zyte.com/zyte-api/get-started.html) routes the request through a residential proxy pool and transparently spoofs browser headers, making the scrape succeed.
+[Zyte API](https://docs.zyte.com/zyte-api/get-started.html) handles that and gives you back structures response.
 The response body is returned as a base64-encoded string inside a JSON envelope — which this firmware stream-decodes on the fly without ever buffering the full response in RAM (see [Architecture](#architecture)).

 ---